Tips for Spotting Fake Job Posts on Upwork: A Quick Guide

 Requesting to communicate off platform

-The first sign of a scam is if a client doesn't want to use Upwork messages and asks you to contact them on Telegram, WhatsApp, email, etc. While this is against ToS, it's also usually how a scam begins.
+The telltale of a scam is if a client doesn't want to use Upwork messages and asks you to contact them on Telegram, WhatsApp, email, etc. While this is against ToS, it's also usually how a scam begins.
 They use Upwork to establish contact and then move the conversation off-platform to avoid alerting the Trust & Safety team.

-The client will request to continue communications off Upwork via Telegram, WhatsApp, or other communication tools.
 If a client asks that you move the conversation to a different messaging app, you can let them know that you only use Upwork Messages both for your protection and because off-platform communications violate Upwork's ToS.

-They may not be aware of this, and the request could be innocent.
+They may not be aware of this policy, and the request could be innocent.
 If they insist on talking outside Upwork, you can report them to the Trust and Safety team.
 You can do this in Messages.
 Click <<...>> on the top right corner of the message you want to report and choose <<Report>> to flag.

 Talent and clients generally find that keeping communications on Upwork’s platform helps with overall quality and efficiency.
 Being able to have all messages and files in one spot and easily use messaging and videoconferencing from the platform is one of the many reasons they choose to keep using Upwork.